illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 Set the shadow type to "soft shadows", and the mode to "Realtime".
 Set your range and intensity so that your room is brightly lit.

-We also recommend reading the Unity manuals for [general lighting](https://docs.unity3d.com/Manual/Lighting.html),  [shadows](https://docs.unity3d.com/Manual/Shadows.html), and [lighting modes](https://docs.unity3d.com/Manual/LightModes.html).
+We recommend reading the Unity manuals for [general lighting](https://docs.unity3d.com/Manual/Lighting.html),  [shadows](https://docs.unity3d.com/Manual/Shadows.html), and [lighting modes](https://docs.unity3d.com/Manual/LightModes.html).
 In later MPs, and your course project, these settings can impact performance significantly.

 ## Planet and Moon